Protests in New York Leave Three Arrested – NBC New York (47)

 • Body camera footage of the beating was released on Friday, prompting police departments across the country to encourage officers to be careful and protect the right to peaceful protest.

-NEW YORK — Protesters took to the streets of New York City — and the country — after the Memphis Police Department released body camera footage of officers repeatedly punching 29-year-old Tire Nichols during a stop of traffic in early January.
+NEW YORK — Protesters took to the streets of New York City — and the country — following the Memphis Police Department released body camera footage of officers repeatedly punching 29-year-old Tire Nichols during a stop of traffic in early January.

 The groups marched through the streets before finally combining into a larger demonstration that numbered a couple hundred people in the center of the city.
 Chopper 4 was on the scene as crowds marched through the streets, either stopping traffic or moving between cars at different times.

 (Fragments of the footage of Nichols’ arrest can be seen in the video below, which has been edited for time and profanity.
 Click here to see the full video released by police.
-Warning: shows graphic violence that could be disturbing).
+Warning: shows graphic violence that might be disturbing).

 The Memphis Police Department released the video on Friday.
 It includes footage from the police body camera and a surveillance camera on a pole.